Art for MCR Project

 The 2557 Days Project

-How will the bracelets be given away?
+How were the bracelets given away?

 Why bracelets?